 - help, support and provide information for our residents on a huge range of issues

-- working with volunteers and partners and supporting community groups
+- working with and supporting volunteers and community partners/groups

 - helping to protect the environment and heritage of Leigh

-- steps to implement a Special Constables programme for the Leigh Town Council area
+- provision of a Special Constables programme for the Leigh Town Council area

-- providing and managing community facilities in particular the Community Centre, Skate Park, Strand Wharf, Bell Wharf beach paddling pool and 17 acres of allotment space
+- providing and managing community facilities in particular the Community Centre, Skate Park, Strand Wharf, Bell Wharf Beach paddling pool and 17 acres of Allotment sites

 - community engagement with our residents